AdaGold/slack-cli/design_activity.md

     - What are the pros and cons of each approach?
 - What surprised you about this design?
 - What questions do you have about this design?
+- What class(es) should `slack.rb` interact with? (hint: We want to minimize the number of classes it interacts with if possible.)

 ## Wrap-up